Administrative Procedures for Physical Resources

 - Authorized users are responsible for the security of their passwords and accounts and are responsible for any violation that may originate from their computer or account.

-- Personally Identifiable Information (PII) or other sensitive data must not be stored on local hard drives or removable media (including but not limited to floppy disks, PDAs, flash/thumb drives, writable CDs, DVDs or portable hard drives).
+- Personally Identifiable Information (PII) or other sensitive data must not be stored on local hard drives or removable media (including but not limited to floppy disks, PDAs, flash/thumb drives, writable CDs, DVDs, portable hard drives, smart phones, or MP3 players).

 - All devices connected to MVCC networks, whether owned by the employee or MVCC, shall have current anti-virus and operating system security patches installed.

 - It is the responsibility of employees to physically secure their mobile devices.
 Any instances of theft of MVCC equipment must be reported to the MVCC Director of Campus Safety and Security for on-campus incidents.
-For off-campus incidents, it is the responsibility of the employee to report the theft to the appropriate police agency, with a copy of the report filed with the Director of Campus Safety and Security.
+For off-campus incidents, it is the responsibility of the employee to report the theft to the appropriate police agency, with a copy of the report filed with the MVCC Public Safety Office.

 - MVCC reserves the right to audit networks and systems to ensure compliance with these procedures.